 - lemon zest from one small lemon

 - 1 cup brown basmati rice (rinsed and drained- see notes for white basmati rice)

 Garnishes: caramelized shallot or onion, diced tomato, simple roasted veggies, diced avocado, sprouts or greens, sliced cucumber, pine nuts, a drizzle of olive oil, yogurt, vegan yogurt, zhoug yogurt (amazing), lemon wedges, fresh parsley, aleppo chili flakes.
 (In winter, serve with roasted root veggies, shredded kale, carrots, or cabbage or beets!

 - Place lentils in a bowl and cover with hot tap water (or boiling water), letting them soak until time to add to the instant pot.

 - Set Instant Pot to Saute function.
 Saute shallots in the oil, 4-5 minutes, stirring constantly, until tender and fragrant and slightly caramelized.
 Remove half, saving for the topping.
 Add the garlic and saute until fragrant, about 1-2 minutes.
 Add all the spices, salt, lemon zest and water.
 Stir.

-- Cover the instant pot and set to Normal Pressure, High for 11 minutes.
+- Cover the instant pot and set to High pressure for 11 minutes.
 Let naturally release for at least 10 minutes.

 - In the meantime, prep any garnishes you like.